swati210994/swati210994.github.io/_pages/about.md

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
 To get an insight into my professional life so far, you can have a look at my [CV](/images/Deepak_anand.pdf).

-I blog now and then compiling my personal experiences.
-Feel free to read a bit more about me!

 ## Updates